 Candidate attributes set to date as data type will have the following operators: Matches, Is empty.

 For date data types, you can select Matches to select a specific date.
-The results will include records that have the month, day and year selected.
+The results will include records with the month, day and year selected.

 3. Why isn’t there a dropdown for Candidate Attribute filters so I can just select from existing values instead of typing it?

-A custom or user defined candidate attribute data may be represented in a variety of ways.
-Candidates may write the same answer in different ways which makes the data inconsistent.
+Custom or user-defined candidate attribute data may be represented in various ways.
+Candidates may write the same answer differently, which makes the data inconsistent.

-For example, candidates can provide a variety of ways to spell “BS Computer Science”, such as “B.S.
+For example, candidates can provide a variety of ways to spell “BS Computer Science,” such as “B.S.
 Computer Science”, “BS Comp.
-Sci”., “bs computer science”, “BS Computr Sceince”, “Computer Science”.
+Sci”., “bs computer science”, “BS Computer Science”, “Computer Science”.
 To filter all candidates with candidate attribute Course Name “Computer Science”, you can simply use the operator “Contains” and type “computer” or “science”.
 This allows you to narrow down relevant candidates quickly.

-4. What do matches, contains, starts with, is empty mean?
+4. What do matches, contains, starts with, and is empty mean?

 Matches - Valid for text, numbers, or dates.
 Specify 1 value.
 Results include only records where the data matches the value in the filter.